What is a CATalyst Facilitator?

 - Connecting a group of new students to each other and the Northwestern community

-Please make sure you read the Time Commitments for POP Facilitators (fix link) to fully ensure you understand the requirements prior to applying.
+Please make sure you read the Important Dates for CATalyst Facilitators to fully ensure you understand the requirements prior to applying.

 - Willingness to mentor and support first-year students